certtools/intelmq-tutorial/lesson-2.md

 Also, if your data does not appear in the output file, please check the message queues if something got stuck.
 Also check if all bots in the pipeline are indeed running.

 In case you started these bots already previously, the data might have gotten de-duplicated.
-We will cover this topic later, but for now you can issue this command: `redis-cli -n 6 -c "FLUSHDB"` to flush the deduplicator's cache and then restart the collectors.
+We will cover this topic later, but for now you can issue this command: `redis-cli -n 6 -c "FLUSHDB"` to flush the deduplicator's cache.
+Afterwards, restart the collectors to fetch new data.

 ### Visualizing everything